sngando88/logistic-regression-project-tutorial/README.md

 You will not be forking this time, please take some time to read these instructions:

 1. Create a new repository based on [machine learning project](https://github.com/4GeeksAcademy/machine-learning-python-template/generate) by [clicking here](https://github.com/4GeeksAcademy/machine-learning-python-template).
-2. Open the recently created repository on Gitpod by using the [Gitpod button extension](https://www.gitpod.io/docs/browser-extension/).
+2. Open the newly created repository in Codespace using the [Codespace button extension](https://docs.github.com/en/codespaces/developing-in-codespaces/creating-a-codespace-for-a-repository#creating-a-codespace-for-a-repository).
-3. Once Gitpod VSCode has finished opening, you start your project following the Instructions below.
+3. Once the Codespace VSCode has finished opening, start your project by following the instructions below.

 ## 🚛 How to deliver this project